PA School Debt Repayment Strategies

 Fortunately, there are options available for PAs who are mindful of interest and debt accumulating in their name.
 The big one is the federal government’s Public Service Loan Forgiveness program, which kicks in “if you are employed by a U.S. federal, state, local, or tribal government or not-for-profit organization.”
 PSLF forgives the remaining balance on Direct Loans after 120 qualifying payments (a big number that can often boil down to 10 years’ worth of payments) under a qualifying repayment plan.

-PSLF is just one option to help curb PA school debt.
-An Income-Driven Repayment Plan is another possibility to make monthly payments potentially easier to handle.
-“Income-Driven Repayment” is an umbrella for four plans: Income-Contingent Repayment, Pay As You Earn, Revised Pay As You Earn, and Income-Based Repayment.
-Similar to Public Service Loan Forgiveness, the motivation for these plans is working toward loan forgiveness—if PAs can’t qualify for PSLF, possibly because they work for a private employer, they could still receive loan forgiveness after 20 or 25 years of repayment under an Income-Driven Repayment Plan.
+Another option for PAs is an income-driven repayment plan.
+There are four plans to choose from, including Income-Contingent Repayment, Pay As You Earn, Revised Pay As You Earn, and Income-Based Repayment.
+Similar to Public Service Loan Forgiveness, the motivation for these plans is working toward student loan forgiveness — if PAs can’t qualify for PSLF, possibly because they work for a private employer, they could still receive loan forgiveness after 20 or 25 years of repayment under an income-driven repayment plan.

 Other Payment Programs